niekwit/gps-orfeome/docs/gpsw_commands.rst

      --test-data           Include test data in the download (and relating config and resources directories)
      -d DIRECTORY, --directory DIRECTORY
-                           Directory to download the code to target diectory (default: current directory)
+                           Directory to download the code to target directory (default: current directory)

    $ gpsw run --help